This is the multi-page printable view of this section. Click here to print.

 • Status: Server status

-• When adding a Bare Metal Server connection, click the Add button
+• To add a Bare Metal Server connection, click the Add button

-• When removing a Bare Metal Server connection, click the Disconnect button
+• To remove a Bare Metal Server connection, click the Disconnect button

 Reference

-Block Storage(BM) List page allows you to view the snapshot of the selected resource.
+Block Storage(BM) List page lets you view the snapshot of the selected resource.

 CategoryDetailed description